cchitsiang/awesome-stars/README.md

 - [Jack000/Expose](https://github.com/Jack000/Expose) - A simple static site generator for photoessays
 - [liewegas/gitbuilder](https://github.com/liewegas/gitbuilder) - Auto-builds and tests all the branches of your git projects, showing pass/fail results on a web page/RSS feed.
 Isolates failures to the first commit that caused the problem.
 - [pjf/exobrain](https://github.com/pjf/exobrain) - Automate your life with Exobrain
-- [YabataDesign/afterglow-theme](https://github.com/YabataDesign/afterglow-theme) - A minimal dark Theme for Sublime Text 2 and 3
+- [YabataDesign/afterglow-theme](https://github.com/YabataDesign/afterglow-theme) - [DEPRECATED] A minimal dark Theme for Sublime Text 2 and 3
 - [jessfraz/mac-dev-setup](https://github.com/jessfraz/mac-dev-setup) - A beginner's guide to setting up a development environment on Mac OS X
 - [dagolden/devops-tools](https://github.com/dagolden/devops-tools) - Assorted devops tools